dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 Single-name certificates can be considered a special type of multi-name certificates, with a single name associated with it.
 Therefore, Let's Encrypt offering is both a multi-name and single-name.

 <note>
 The ability to customize the names associated with a Let's Encrypt certificate depends on the plan you are subscribed to.
+Please check the [plans and pricing page](https://dnsimple.com/pricing) to view all options.
 </note>